supremestranger/leoecs-lite-physics/README.md

 public Vector3 moveDirection;
 ```

+> All 2D events work in the same way.

 But before diving into handling all of this stuff, you need to initialize the `EcsPhysicsEvents` in your `Startup` script like this: